Yanhua-Zhang/MultiTrans-extension/README.md

 # MultiTrans
-This repository includes the official project of our paper submitted to Computer Methods and Programs in Biomedicine.
+This repository includes the official project of our paper accepted by the Computer Methods and Programs in Biomedicine.
 Title: "MultiTrans: Multi-Branch Transformer Network for Medical Image Segmentation".

 ## Usage

 ### 0. To be noted:

-- We will gradually optimize the code to make it more readable and standardized.
+- This is the optimized version of our previously released code ([link](https://github.com/Yanhua-Zhang/MultiTrans-extension-old)).

 - If you have any suggestions for improvement or encounter any issues while using this code, please feel free to contact me: yanhuazhang@mail.nwpu.edu.cn